mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshops.md

 -->
 {% include password_access_restriction.html content_default="Every registered participant should now have received an email with a password in order to see the course materials.
 If you have not yet received this email please contact one of the organizers." content_access="You are logged in. <a href='https://us02web.zoom.us/j/86507105922?pwd=NndqNkJuVkpYQVVqRzU0QmhDblRyQT09'>Enter Workshop zoom session.</a>" %}

+{% include note.html content="*Timezone:* All times are local times of Germany, which UTC+1 in the first week and UTC+2 in the second week." %}

 ## Week 1: Learning Crystallographic Texture Analysis with MTEX
 Date: 21.03.2022 - 25.03.2022